 Mechanical pressure switches are reliable and low-cost.
 And with the variety of options available, they meet the requirements of many different applications.
 This blog summarizes common features and factors to consider when selecting a mechanical pressure switch.

 In a mechanical pressure switch, a diaphragm or a piston opens or closes a circuit when the pressure in the medium rises or drops to a certain value.
 Every time the pressure reaches the switch point, the diaphragm or piston transfers the pressure to a micro switch.
-The micro-switch contact snaps and generates an electrical output signal that is sent to a controller.
+The micro-switch contact will either snap open to open a circuit or snap closed to close a circuit.
 Adjusting a pressure spring, either on-site or at the factory, presets the switch point.
 The hysteresis of the micro switch determines the switch-back or reset point of the pressure switch.
 Mechanical pressure switches do not require a power supply.

 What to Take into Account When Selecting a Mechanical Pressure Switch